as-pect/as-pect/readme.md

 // in as-pect.config.js
 module.exports = {
   performance: {
-    /** Enable performance statistics gathering for each test. */
+    /** Enable performance statistics gathering for every test. */
     enabled: false,
-    /** Set the maximum number of samples to run for each test. */
+    /** Set the maximum number of samples to run for every test. */
     maxSamples: 10000,
-    /** Set the maximum test run time in milliseconds. */
+    /** Set the maximum test run time in milliseconds for every test. */
     maxTestRunTime: 2000,
-    /** Report the median time in the default reporter. */
+    /** Report the median time in the default reporter for every test. */
     reportMedian: true,
-    /** Report the average time in milliseconds. */
+    /** Report the average time in milliseconds for every test. */
     reportAverage: true,
-    /** Report the standard deviation. */
+    /** Report the standard deviation for every test. */
     reportStandardDeviation: false,
-    /** Report the maximum run time in milliseconds. */
+    /** Report the maximum run time in milliseconds for every test. */
     reportMax: false,
-    /** Report the minimum run time in milliseconds. */
+    /** Report the minimum run time in milliseconds for every test. */
     reportMin: false,
   },
 }